shakes76/PatternFlow/recognition/s4547377_haoxiang/README.md

 In the different levels of the whole network, there are **segmentation layers**  in there.
 And element wise summation approach is used to combine them and form the network output.

-The main feature: In the **context module**, the input is upsampled, and the results are concatenated within the module.
+The feature: In the **context module**, the input is upsampled, and the results are concatenated within the module.
 And this is followed by a **localization module**.

 ### Context Module: